petros-d/docs/docs/deferrable-operators.md

 ## Overview

-Introduced in [Apache Airflow 2.2](https://airflow.apache.org/blog/airflow-2.2.0/), Deferrable Operators are a powerful type of Airflow Operator that you can use to improve the performance of your Deployments and lower your resource costs.
+[Apache Airflow 2.2](https://airflow.apache.org/blog/airflow-2.2.0/) introduces [Deferrable Operators](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html), a powerful type of Airflow Operator that promises lower resource costs and improved performance.

-In Airflow, you can configure tasks to wait for some external condition to be met before executing or triggering another task.
-Tasks using standard Operators and Sensors take up a Worker or Scheduler slot when checking if an external condition has been met.
-In comparison, tasks using Deferrable Operators suspend themselves and don't take up a Worker or Scheduler slot when checking if a condition has been met.
-Using the Deferrable versions of Operators or Sensors that typically spend a long time waiting for an condition to be met, such as the `S3Sensor`, the `HTTPSensor`, or the `DatabricksSubmitRunOperator`, can result in significant per-task cost savings and performance improvements.
+In Airflow, it's common to use [Sensors](https://airflow.apache.org/docs/apache-airflow/stable/concepts/sensors.html) and some [Operators](https://airflow.apache.org/docs/apache-airflow/stable/concepts/operators.html) to configure tasks that wait for some external condition to be met before executing or triggering another task.
+While tasks using standard Operators and Sensors take up a Worker or Scheduler slot when checking if an external condition has been met, Deferrable Operators suspend themselves during that process.
+This releases the Worker to take on other tasks.
+Using the Deferrable versions of Operators or Sensors that typically spend a long time waiting for a condition to be met, such as the `S3Sensor`, the `HTTPSensor`, or the `DatabricksSubmitRunOperator`, can result in significant per-task cost savings and performance improvements.

-Deferrable Operators rely on a new, highly available Airflow component called the Triggerer.
-The Triggerer is entirely managed on Astronomer Cloud, meaning that you can start using Deferrable Operators in your DAGs as long as you're running Astronomer Runtime 4.0+.
+Deferrable Operators rely on a new Airflow component called the Triggerer.
+The Triggerer is highly available and entirely managed on Astronomer Cloud, meaning that you can start using Deferrable Operators in your DAGs as long as you're running Astronomer Runtime 4.0+.
 As an Astronomer customer, you additionally have exclusive access to several deferrable versions of open source Operators.

 This guide explains how Deferrable Operators work and how to implement them in your DAGs.